History of Bihar

+The Classical Age centered in Magadha.

 The History of Bihar is one of the most varied in India.
 Bihar consists of three distinct regions, each has its own distinct history and culture.
 They are Magadha, Mithila and Bhojpur.
 Chirand, on the northern bank of the Ganga River, in Saran district, has an archaeological record dating from the Neolithic age (c.
 2500 – 1345 BC).
 Regions of Bihar—such as Magadha, Mithila and Anga—are mentioned in religious texts and epics of ancient India.
 Mithila is believed to be the centre of Indian power in the Later Vedic period (c.
 1100 – 500 BC).
 Mithila first gained prominence after the establishment of the ancient Videha Kingdom.
 The kings of the Videha were called Janakas.
 A daughter of one of the Janaks of Mithila, Sita, is mentioned as consort of Lord Rama in the Hindu epic Ramayana.
 The kingdom later became incorporated into the Vajjika League which had its capital in the city of Vaishali, which is also in Mithila.

 Magadha was the centre of Indian power, learning and culture for about a thousand years.
 One of India's greatest empires, the Maurya Empire, as well as two major pacifist religions, Buddhism and Jainism, arose from the region that is now Bihar.
 Empires of the Magadha region, most notably the Maurya unified large parts of the Indian subcontinent under their rule.
 Their capital Pataliputra, adjacent to modern-day Patna, was an important political, military and economic centre of Indian civilisation during the ancient and classical periods of Indian history.
 Many ancient Indian texts, aside from religious epics, were written in ancient Bihar.
 The play Abhijñānaśākuntala being the most prominent.